-To explore the effect of identity theft on consumer credit, we use the Federal Reserve Bank of New York (FRBNY) Consumer Credit Panel (CCP)/Equifax data set, combined with a unique data set detailing the timing (placement) and type of fraud alerts that the Consumer Finance Institute obtained from Equifax.
-The FRBNY CCP/Equifax data set contains credit characteristics from an anonymized 5 percent random sample of credit bureau records of U.S. consumers.
-The FRBNY CCP/Equifax is an unbalanced panel in which new individuals are included over time as they obtain or first report an SSN to a lender (e.g., after immigrating to the United States), open their first credit accounts, or establish their first public record.
+U.S. consumers.7 The CCP is an unbalanced panel in which new individuals are included over time as they obtain or first report an SSN to a lender (e.g., after immigrating to the United States), open their first credit accounts, or establish their first public record.
 Similarly, consumers are dropped from the sample when they die, change their SSNs, or "age off" following a prolonged period of inactivity and no new items of public record.
 The sample is designed to produce a panel with entry and exit behavior similar to the population that uses credit or has a credit history (Lee and van der Klaauw, 2010).

-We examine the credit files of individuals continuously present in the data set in all quarters from Q1:2008 to Q3:2013 so that we can trace the credit histories of these consumers and mitigate concerns about "fragments" in our data (Wardrip and Hunt, 2013).
-Our sample consists of about 10.8 million consumers.
-We observe that approximately 53,000 of that sample
+We begin with a sample of credit files of about 10.8 million individuals continuously present in the data set in all quarters from Q1:2008 to Q3:2013 so that we can trace the credit histories of these consumers and mitigate concerns about "fragments" in our data (Wardrip and Hunt, 2013).
+We then restrict our sample to 52,649 consumers who filed an extended fraud alert (and therefore experienced severe identity theft) between Q1:2008 and Q3:2013 and observe their credit history for several years before and after the fraud incident.8 In much of the following analysis, we examine changes in consumer credit attributes in event time - the number of quarters before or after an extended fraud alert first appears.